Titration Curve Of Strong Acid Strong Base

 Microfluidic Titration

 Microfluidic devices are being developed for performing titrations on a very small scale.
-These devices can be used for applications where sample volume is limited, such as in biological and environmental analysis.
+Because of that, these devices can be used for applications where sample volume is limited, such as in biological and environmental analysis.
 They also offer the potential for high-throughput screening and analysis.

 Spectrophotometric Titration